 Survey sites like InboxDollars, MyPoints, and Survey Junkie are a great way to earn extra cash for providing brands with your honest opinion and feedback.
 Which is pretty great when you think about it because your buddy is not going to pay you for telling him, “Dude, your haircut sucks.”

-Generally there is a signup bonus to get started (for example InboxDollars gives you a $5 cash bonus for activating your account) and there are initial profile surveys you’ll need to complete so you can get matched to the right survey opportunities.
+Generally there is a signup bonus to get started (for example InboxDollars gives you a $5 cash bonus) and there are initial profile surveys you’ll need to complete so you can get matched to the right survey opportunities.

 I’ve personally earned a couple thousand dollars doing online surveys, periodically, over the past 5 years.
 I definitely don’t qualify for all of them (there are pre-screeners to see if you’re a good fit and I’ve been rejected from plenty), but for the ones I do complete, the payout is worth it.
 Most surveys pay $0.50 to $5.00, but I’ve completed many that pay only a dime and some that pay more than $5.00.
 It all adds up!

 Also these online surveys can lead to related ways to make even more money.
 For example, at the end of some surveys you may be asked if you’d like to be contacted regarding other similar surveys or focus groups.
 At the end of one survey, I was even offered $200 to go in for a half a day and try out different coffee makers.

 Students, there are plenty of flexible and student-friendly ways for you to make extra money.